 Best Things For Solo Travellers

-Travelling solo in Santorini can be great because there are so many things to do and so many places to meet other people that you will never feel alone on this island.
+Travelling solo in Santorini can be great because there are so many things to do and places to meet other people that you will never feel alone on this island.

-If you are visiting in the summer, then the best thing is to stay close to the beach side areas where all the beach bars will be buzzing all day long with endless parties or stay closer to Fira to be able to explore the great nightlife of the island.
+If you are visiting in the summer, the best thing is to stay close to the beachside areas, where all the beach bars will be buzzing all day long with endless parties, or stay closer to Fira to explore the island’s great nightlife.

 These are the Best Things for solo travellers in Santorini: